to English 3830: Introduction to Fiction Writing. Here

 There are two required paperback texts for the course: Flash Fiction: 72 Very Short Stories and Architectures of Possibility: After Innovative Writing.
 These modules are also supplemented by What If?: Writing Exercises for Fiction Writers, Metro: Journeys in Writing Creatively and Understanding Fiction, but you are not required to purchase them.
 All other readings are available online.

 will always be clearly posted at the end of each module and on Pilot.

 You are responsible for monitoring the upload of each assignment you submit.
 Assignments submitted after their due dates have elapsed (whether it be one day, ten days, or one minute) will not be accepted.
-Assignments are due every Friday at 5 p.m.
+Assignments are due every Friday at 11 a.m. with the exception of sixth week when they will be due on Thursday at 11 a.m., the last day of A term.
 The modules for the course and Pilot provide you with all due dates from the beginning to the end of the course, so you are responsible for organizing and managing your time accordingly.
 Never wait until the last minute to submit work in case of computer glitches, among other issues that might crop up.
 Always provide yourself with enough time to upload your work.

 Grades are based upon a point system tallied throughout the quarter by Pilot.
 With some exceptions, major assignments will be worth 100 points and minor assignments will be worth 25 points.
 Your finished journal will carry the bulk of your grade at 200 points.

 I do not grade creative writing on the basis of "talent."
 Rather, I base grades on four principle criteria: grammar and writing mechanics; satisfying the fundamental requirements of a given writing assignment; foregrounding SHOWING over TELLING (see the lesson in module 2); and an identifiable effort to be dynamic and unique.

 Frequently Asked Questions forum is available on Pilot.

 This is a peer-response space where you may post questions about assignments,